falconry/falcon/docs/community/packaging.rst

 Packaging Guide
 ===============

-Normally, the recommended way to :ref:`install Falcon <install>` in your project is using ``pip`` (or a compatible package manager, such as ``poetry``, ``uv``, and many others) that fetches package archives from `PyPI`_.
+Normally, the recommended way to :ref:`install Falcon <install>` into your project is using ``pip`` (or a compatible package/project manager, such as ``poetry``, ``uv``, and many others) that fetches package archives from `PyPI`_.

-WiP -- explain why in certain scenarios it is desirable to use other packages...
+However, the `PyPI`_-based way of installation is not always applicable or optimal.
+For instance, when the system package manager of a Linux distribution is used to install Python-based software, it normally gets the dependencies from the same distribution channel, as the specific versions of the packages (often not without minor patches) were carefully tested to work well together on the operating system in question.

-This guide is primarily aimed at packagers that create and maintain Falcon packages for operating systems such as Linux and BSD distributions, as well as alternative Python distribution channels such as `conda-forge <https://anaconda.org/conda-forge/falcon>`__.
+This guide is primarily aimed at engineers who create and maintain Falcon packages for operating systems such as Linux and BSD distributions, as well as alternative Python distribution channels such as `conda-forge <https://anaconda.org/conda-forge/falcon>`__.